cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This document describes CPace which is a protocol for two parties for deriving a strong shared secret from a shared low-entropy secret (password) without exposing the secret to offline dictionary attacks.
 The CPace design was tailored for efficiency on constrained devices such as secure-element chipsets and considers mitigations with respect to adversaries that might become capable of breaking the discrete logarithm problem on elliptic curves by quantum computers.

-CPace is designed to be suitable as both, a building block within a larger protocol construction using CPace as substep, and as a standalone protocol.
-CPace comes with both, game-based and simulation-based proofs where the latter provides composability guarantees for settings where CPace forms a substep in a larger solution.
+CPace comes with both game-based and simulation-based proofs, where the latter provides composability guarantees that let CPace run securely in concurrent settings.

 # Requirements Notation